everest-an/Protocol-Bank/README.md

 - **Dual Fiat and Cryptocurrency Support**: Seamlessly manage both traditional currencies and digital assets.
 - **Global Payment Network Integration**: Direct integration with major clearing networks like CHIPS, CHAPS, Fedwire, TARGET2, and CIPS for rapid cross-border transactions.
+- **Flow Payment (Stake)**: An innovative escrow and traceability system for VC/LP fund monitoring, ensuring that invested capital is spent on approved vendors and employees.
 - **Automated DeFi Lending**: Leverage decentralized finance for automated lending and borrowing.
 - **Automated Payment Splitting**: Businesses can automatically split payments for suppliers and vendors, optimizing supply chain finance.
 - **Streaming Payments**: Enable real-time, continuous payments for freelancers and subscription services.